 Precipitation shall be measured by gauge and recorded daily by the permittee.

-c.
-The permittee shall maintain the capability to measure the instantaneous flow rate daily.
+- c.
+The Settleable Solids test procedure shall conform with 40 CFR 434.64. - d.
+The permittee shall maintain the capability to measure the instantaneous flow rate, daily.

 Stipulations: